What regulations regulate the use of halogen-free cables?

 In this case:

-• B2 – means reaction to fire class,
+• B2 – means the fire reaction class,

 • s1 – means smoke emission at the lowest level,

-• d1 – means the average class of burning drops,
+• d1 – means the average class of flaming drops,

-• a3 – means a high level of release of corrosive gases.
+• a3 – indicates a high level of corrosive gas emission.

-To put it very simply, it can be said that the lower the numerical parameters in the marking, the higher the standard of the product.
+To put it very simply, it can be said that the lower the numerical parameters in the marking, the higher the product standard.

 Check out halogen-free cables at Onninen

-Since 2017, manufacturers are obliged to deliver only products that comply with the CPR regulation, label them appropriately and provide appropriate documentation.
-Moreover, the N SEP -E-007:2017-09 standard specifies minimum requirements for the use of electrical cables and wires in various types of buildings.
+Since 2017, manufacturers are required to supply only products that comply with the CPR regulation, to mark them appropriately and to provide the appropriate documentation.
+Furthermore, the N SEP -E-007:2017-09 standard specifies minimum requirements for the use of electrical cables and wires in various types of buildings.

-Thus, class Dca covers buildings such as ZL I (e.g. theaters or cinemas), ZL II (including hospitals, nurseries), ZL III (public buildings, but not ZL I and ZL II), ZL IV (residential). and ZL V (collective housing) and high-rise buildings.
-However, this does not apply to their escape routes, which are class B2ca.
-The Eca standard was assigned to buildings with a smaller volume, i.e. primarily residential buildings (e.g. single-family houses and buildings with a volume of up to 1,000 m3 ), as well as production, warehouse and livestock buildings.
+Thus, class Dca includes buildings of the ZL I type (e.g. theatres or cinemas), ZL II (e.g. hospitals, nurseries), ZL III (public utility buildings, but not ZL I and ZL II), ZL IV (residential) and ZL V (collective housing) as well as high-rise and high-rise buildings.
+However, this does not apply to their evacuation routes, for which class B2ca is provided.
+The Eca standard is assigned to buildings with a smaller cubic capacity, i.e. primarily residential buildings (e.g. single-family houses and buildings with a cubic capacity of up to 1000 m 3 ), as well as production, storage and livestock buildings.

 All this means that in new investments, traditional PVC cables have been replaced by halogen-free cables (LSOH).
 As the name suggests, these products do not contain halogens, i.e. compounds of fluorine, bromine, chlorine, iodine or astatine.
 Thanks to this, in the event of a fire, they do not emit toxic, corrosive fumes, which pose a serious threat to human health and life.
-The only products produced by the combustion of these pipes are carbon dioxide and water.
+The only products that are created in the combustion process of these cables are carbon dioxide and water.

-Cables and wires on drums in a warehouse
+Cables and wires on drums in the warehouse

-Halogen-free cables therefore fully meet the EU requirements regarding the reaction of construction products to fire.
-In the event of a fire, they emit only small amounts of smoke without corrosive fumes, which can be crucial in extinguishing the fire and evacuating and saving people's lives.
-It is worth remembering that most victims of this type of incidents die not from the flames or high temperatures themselves, but from smoke poisoning.
+Halogen-free cables therefore fully comply with EU requirements regarding the reaction of construction products to fire.
+In the event of a fire, they emit only small amounts of smoke without corrosive fumes, which may prove decisive for extinguishing the fire and evacuating and saving people's lives.
+It is worth remembering that most victims of such incidents die not from the flames or high temperatures themselves, but from smoke poisoning.

-Due to their unique functional properties, halogen-free electric cables are used primarily in buildings that gather many people, but also in facilities that protect valuable material goods.
+Due to their unique performance properties, halogen-free electric cables are used primarily in buildings housing many people, but also in facilities protecting valuable material assets.

 You will find a wide selection of halogen-free cables at Onninen

-When working on modern electrical systems for your clients, buy from our online wholesaler.
-The Onninen installation wholesaler 's offer includes halogen-free cables and wires with various parameters.
-You can easily match them to the installation being performed, guaranteeing its users the highest level of safety!
+When working on modern electrical systems for your customers, stock up on our online wholesaler.
+In the Onninen installation wholesaler's offer you will find halogen-free cables and wires with various parameters.
+You can easily match them to the installation being performed, guaranteeing its users safety at the highest level!